Praxair (PX) Q1 2017 Results - Earnings Call Transcript

 Steve Byrne - Bank of America Merrill Lynch

-And just real quickly any trends in the month of April that are different from what you saw in the March quarter that might lead you to be a little more cautious than what your results suggested?
+And just real quickly any trends in the month of April that are different from what you saw in the March quarter, that might lead you to be a little more cautious than what your results suggested?

 Matthew J. White - Praxair, Inc.